+- 1. Customers

-- 1. Customers are the reason that organizations exist, as they absorb the outputs.
-They obviously represent potential uncertainty, particularly if their tastes and desires change. - 2.
-Suppliers include firms that provide materials and equipment as well as providers of financial and labour inputs.
-Managers seek to ensure a steady flow of the needed materials, equipment, financial, and labour inputs at the lowest possible prices. - 3.
-Competitors cannot be ignored.
-They're an important environmental force to monitor and respond to.
-Most organizations have one or more competitors. - 4.
+- Customers are the reason that organizations exist, as they absorb the outputs.
+They obviously represent potential uncertainty, particularly if their tastes and desires change.

+- 2. Suppliers

+This force includes firms that provide materials and equipment as well as financial and labour inputs.
+Managers seek to ensure a steady flow of the needed materials, equipment, and financial and labour inputs at the lowest possible prices.

+- 3. Competitors

+- All organizations-profit and not-for-profit-have competitors which are an important environmental force to monitor and respond to.
+Competitors give customers a choice and therefore present a challenging force to all organizations.

+- 4. Public Pressure Groups

+Managers also cannot ignore

 Managers also cannot ignore public pressure groups.
 Changes in social and political movements influence the power that these pressure groups have on organizations.